Survey of Information Encoding Techniques for DNA: Advanced Approaches

-To sum up this approach, this encoding approach avoids homopolymers and also balances GC content.
-It does not use any error detection or correction mechanism when encoding.
-Errors are detected and corrected in post processing.
-In terms of information density, the images are of size 29064 bits (compressed) and are encoded with 16880 nucleotides ($16 \times 1000$ and one $880$ sequences), thus resulting in 1.72 nucleotides per bit.
+In summary, this encoding avoids homopolymers and also balances GC content.
+It does not use any explicit error correction codes and relies instead on sets of codewords that satisfy a number of constraints.
+Errors are detected and corrected in post-processing.
+In terms of information density, the compressed images are of size 29,064 bits and are encoded with 16,880 nucleotides (16 sequences of length 1,000 and one sequence of length 880), thus resulting in an overall information density of 1.72 b/nt.
+As is done in the work by Church et al. \cite{Church2012Next-generationDNA}, this method uses replication by PCR to correct errors when sequencing.
+More specifically, each sequence is amplified multiple times through PCR and subsequently sequenced.
+Errors in sequencing are detected by comparing the sequencing results of multiple replicas of the same sequence.
+The corrected sequence is computed through a majority vote.